-- A. General. - 1.
-Each hospital shall provide laboratory services onsite commensurate with the needs of patients that are admitted.
-Provision shall be made for the performance of laboratory examinations in the following categories: - a.
-Chemistry; - b.
-Hematology; - c.
-Microbiology; - d.
-Immunology; - e.
-Immunohematology; - f.
-Urinalysis; and - g.
-Pathology. - 2.
-The requirements of the most current rule of the Clinical Laboratory Improvement Amendments of 1988 (CLIA) shall be met - 3.
+- 1. Each Critical Access Hospital shall provide onsite laboratory services essential to the immediate diagnosis and treatment of patients served by the facility.
+Provision shall be made for the following laboratory services: - a.
+Chemistry and microscopic examination of urine; - b.
+Complete blood count including hemoglobin, hematocrit, red blood cells, white blood cells and platelets; - c.
+Routine chemistry procedures including blood glucose, blood urea nitrogen, sodium, potassium, chloride, arterial blood gases and cardiac enzyme(s); - d.
+Fecal occult blood; - e.
+Pregnancy tests; - f.
+Primary culturing for transmittal to a certified laboratory; - g.
+Procurement, safekeeping and transfusion of blood or blood products on an emergency basis either directly or through written arrangement with another facility. - 2.
+The requirements of the most current rule of the Clinical Laboratory Improvement Amendments of 1988 (CLIA) shall be met. - 3.
 All laboratory testing that is performed at any site owned and/or operated by the facility shall be approved, in writing, by the Governing Body.
 The Governing Body shall authorize the director of the hospital laboratory to provide oversight of all testing to ensure the quality of the laboratory services provided.
 A comprehensive list of all testing sites shall be made available to the Medical Staff. - 4.
 A laboratory shall refer specimens for testing only to a laboratory possessing a valid Clinical Laboratory Improvement Amendments (CLIA) certificate authorizing the performance of testing in the specialty or subspecialty of service for the level of complexity in which the referred test is categorized. - 5.
-Only results from the hospital laboratory or from other approved laboratories, as determined by hospital policy, shall be placed in the patient's medical record. - 6.
-Laboratory tests shall be authorized by a physician, dentist, or other person authorized by the Medical Staff and the Governing Body to order laboratory examinations. - 7.
+Only results from the Critical Access Hospital laboratory or from other approved laboratories, as determined by hospital policy, shall be placed in the patient's medical record.

+- 6. Laboratory tests shall be authorized by a physician or other persons authorized by the Medical Staff and the Governing Body to order laboratory examinations. - 7.
 The laboratory shall maintain accurate counts of total patient procedures for each specialty in which tests are performed. - 8.
 Current reference material, such as textbooks, shall be available for every laboratory category in which tests are performed. - 9.
+The laboratory shall make available to the Medical Staff a list of all tests performed onsite, including the reference range for each test.

+B. Personnel.

-The laboratory shall make available to the Medical Staff a list of all tests performed onsite, including the reference range for each test. - B. Personnel. - 1.
-A member of the Medical Staff shall be appointed to act as a liaison between the laboratory and the Medical Staff. - 2.
+- 1. A member of the Medical Staff shall be appointed to act as a liaison between the laboratory and the Medical Staff. - 2.
 The laboratory shall be under the oversight of a pathologist who is board certified or eligible.
-A pathologist who is not based at the hospital shall make at least a monthly visit and submit a monthly written report to the Hospital Administrator. - NOTE: A hospital which provides only limited laboratory services (e.g., blood gas laboratory only) shall not be subject to the requirement of oversight of a pathologist. - 3.
-The laboratory director, as defined by CLIA 88, shall be responsible for the overall operation of the laboratory but may delegate specific responsibilities to supervisory personnel.
+A pathologist who is not based at the hospital shall make at least a monthly visit and submit a monthly written report to the Hospital Administrator.

+NOTE: A hospital which provides only limited laboratory services (e.g., blood gas laboratory only) shall not be subject to the requirement of oversight of a pathologist.

+- 3. The laboratory director, as defined by CLIA 88, shall be responsible for the overall operation of the laboratory but may delegate specific responsibilities to supervisory personnel.
 However, the director remains responsible for ensuring that all duties are properly performed and documented.
 The laboratory director shall be responsible for the following: - a.
 Ensuring that testing systems developed and used for each of the tests performed in the laboratory provide quality laboratory services for all aspects of test performance, which includes the pre-analytic, analytic and post-analytic phases of testing; - b.
 Ensuring that the physical plant and environmental conditions of the laboratory are appropriate for the testing performed and provide a safe environment in which employees are protected from physical, chemical and biological hazards; - c.
-Ensuring that: - 1) The test methodologies selected have the capability of providing the quality of results required for patient care; - 2) Verification procedures used are adequate to determine the accuracy, precision and other pertinent performance characteristics of the method; - 3) Laboratory personnel are performing the test methods as required for accurate and reliable results; - d.
-Ensuring that the laboratory is enrolled in a proficiency testing program approved by Health and Human Services (HHS) for the testing performed and that: - 1) The proficiency testing samples are tested in the same manner as the patient samples; - 2) The results are returned within the time frames established by the proficiency testing program;
+Ensuring that: